SaraNageeb/meta-frontend/2- Programming with JavaScript/10- Functions/1- Javascript Function.md

 Dividing a complex problem into smaller chunks makes your program easy to understand and reusable.

+**Benefits of Using a Function**

+* Function makes the code reusable.
+You can declare it once and use it multiple times.
+* Function makes the program easier as each small task is divided into a function.
+* Function increases readability.

 ***

 ## Declaring a Function